Last Updated on May 1, 2023

 Overall, canned chicken is safe to consume while pregnant as long as the can is not dented significantly, rusted, leaking, or bloated.
-Additionally, make sure you store canned chicken in a dry and cool place.
+Additionally, make sure you store it in a dry and cool place.

 Is It Safe to Eat Canned Chicken When Pregnant?